ykwon0407/ykwon0407.github.io/_pages/research.md

 author_profile: true
 ---

-I am working on developing a principled and pracitcal data contribution estimation (a.k.a. data valution) algorithms.
-With data valuation algorithms, our goal is to assess the quality of individual data points for improving model performance and mitigating biases.
+I am working on developing a principled and pracitcal data contribution/valuation estimation algorithms.
+With efficient data valuation algorithms, our goal is to assess the quality of individual data points for improving model performance and mitigating biases.
 Please see [*Publications*](/publications) for more.

 ## OpenDataVal